jhnvz/retina_rails/README.md

 Retina Rails makes your application use high-resolution images by default.
 It automatically optimizes uploaded images (CarrierWave or Paperclip) for retina displays by making them twice the size and reducing the quality.

-*Good source on setting up quality: http://www.netvlies.nl/blog/design-interactie/retina-revolution*
+*Good source on setting up image quality: http://www.netvlies.nl/blog/design-interactie/retina-revolution*

 Resources
 ------------